LucaMarconato/dynamic_scatter_plot/README.md

-# A scatter plot controlled by slider with PyQtGraph
+# Slow rendering when changing the colors of a scatter plot controlled by a slider

 The dependencies are mangaed by Conda, so for running the example you can simply use the following: